Off the beaten track...

 In addition PHOENIX offers special projects such as Wind and Sea - Brazilian 20th century music with viols (Villa-Lobos, Dorival Caymmi); O pray for the peace of Jerusalem and Convivencia, joining a mixed crew of Jews, Christians and Muslims in a fruitful exchange carried through the music; Follow the Cat, a program of music about those wonderful felines, written by five centuries of composers, from the Renaissance to modern times.

-In 23 years of activities, the ensemble has recorded many CDs for different labels.
-Those are now available on on all digital platforms: Spotify, Deezer, Apple Music & iTunes Store, Amazon Music, Tidal, YouTube Music and on our YouTube Channel.
+The ensemble has recorded many CDs for different labels, and 10 of its albums are now available on digital platforms: Spotify, Deezer, Apple Music & iTunes Store, Amazon Music, Tidal, YouTube Music and on our YouTube Channel.
 The ensemble has participated in all the important music festivals in Israel, including the Israel Festival.
 It has performed as a soloist of the Sinfonietta Beersheva and performs often as a guest of the Jerusalem Baroque Orchestra.